ChandraMathan/Reinforcement-Learning---Collobaration-and-Competition/README.md

   - **Place Environment file in DRLND repository**

-      Place the downloaded file from the previous step in the DRLND GitHub repository, in the `p1_navigation/` folder, and           unzip (or decompress) the file.
+      Place the downloaded file from the previous step in the DRLND GitHub repository, in the `p3_collab-compet/` folder, and           unzip (or decompress) the file.

 - **Clone this repository**

-    Clone this repository in the DRLND GitHub repository, the `p1_navigation/` folder
+    Clone this repository in the DRLND GitHub repository

  ## Usage and structure

-    - To train the agent run the last section of 'Navigation' file.
+    - To train the agent run 'Collaboration and Competition_Solution.ipynb' file.

-    - 'dqn_agent.py' - Interacts with and learns from the environment
+    - 'ddpg_agent.py' - Interacts with and learns from the environment.
+Parameters can be modified in this file.

     - 'Model.py' is the policy model.
 Neural network architecture is defined here.